 We can trace the origin of cloud computing back to the development of the early internet in the 1960s in the United States and the military’s funding of ARPANET — an inter-computer network that used the packet-switching TCP/IP protocol that’s still in use today.
 Although cloud computing was not born at this stage, ARPANET developers foresaw that the emerging technology might one day allow programs and files to be based on servers from which people in remote locations could access and use them.

-The idea began to take shape among various tech firms in the US in the 1990s, and it was search giant Google that, in 2006, declared the notion a "big opportunity" and forged ahead with developing its own cloud services.
-From there, cloud computing has exploded, with many big tech firms developing cloud-computing solutions and offering them to companies of all sizes around the world.
+The idea began to take shape among various tech firms in the US in the 1990s, and it was search giant Google that, in 2006, declared the notion a “big opportunity” and forged ahead with developing cloud services.
+From there, cloud computing has exploded, with many big tech firms developing cloud-computing solutions and offering them to companies of all sizes worldwide.

-The cloud is a series of data centres with large amounts of physical servers that are subdivided by software into virtual servers.
+Cloud computing is a series of data centres with large amounts of physical servers that are subdivided by software into virtual servers.
 This allows companies and organisations to use them for their digital operations by placing their programs, apps and files on the servers and accessing them via the internet.
-If you're wondering what cloud hosting is, that’s your answer, and it includes running your website from the cloud too.
+So if you’re wondering what cloud hosting is, that’s your answer, and it includes running your website from the cloud too.

-This is Microsoft's Azure cloud-computing network, with data centres in different countries:
+Below is Microsoft’s Azure cloud computing network, with data centres in different countries: